The Descendants: Plot

-Two close family friends, Kai and Mark Mitchell, tell Matt that Elizabeth was unhappy and loved Brian Speer, a real estate agent, and wanted a divorce.
-After Matt informs friends about Elizabeth's condition so they can say goodbye, he decides Brian should also have an opportunity to do the same.
+Close family friends, Kai and Mark Mitchell, tell Matt that Elizabeth was unhappy and loved Brian Speer, a real estate agent.
+She also wanted a divorce.
+After Matt informs friends about Elizabeth's condition so they can say goodbye, he decides Brian should have an opportunity to do the same.
 He and the girls, along with Alex's slacker friend Sid, travel to Kauai to find Brian.
 While there, Matt's cousin, Hugh, mentions that Brian is brother-in-law to Don Hollitzer, the developer to whom the majority of the family wants to sell the land.
-Brian stands to make a small fortune from the sales commission.
+Brian stands to make a small fortune from sales commissions for the properties that will be developed on the land.
+Matt and his daughters find Brian vacationing with his family at an oceanside cabin.
 Matt privately confronts Brian and informs him Elizabeth is dying, and offers him an opportunity to say goodbye.
-Brian says Elizabeth loved him, but he only loves his wife and children, then apologizes to Matt.
+Matt asks Brian if Elizabeth loved him, and he says she did, but he only considered her a fling and still loves his wife and children.
+Brian then apologizes to Matt for the pain he caused and asks he not tell his wife.

-Frustrated and fragile from recent events, Matt asks Dr. Johnston to explain Elizabeth's inevitable death to Scottie.
+Frustrated and fragile from recent events, Matt asks the doctor to explain Elizabeth's inevitable death to Scottie.
 Elizabeth's father, Scott, admonishes Matt for failing to be a more generous and loving husband.
 Withholding his wife's affair, Matt agrees with him, but Sid and Alex unexpectedly defend Matt.
-At the King family meeting, Matt overrules the majority vote of his cousins, deciding instead to keep the land and look for a way around the rule against perpetuities.
-Shocked, Hugh tells Matt that the family will take legal action, but Matt is undeterred.
+At the King family meeting, Matt overrules the majority vote of his cousins, preferring to keep the land and find a way around the rule against perpetuities.
+Shocked, Hugh warns Matt that the family will take legal action, but Matt is undeterred.

-After learning about Brian's affair with Elizabeth, his wife, Julie, comes to the hospital.
-She tearfully tells a comatose Elizabeth that she wants to hate her for "trying to destroy" her family, but that she forgives her.
+After learning about Brian's affair, his wife, Julie, comes to the hospital.
+She tearfully tells a comatose Elizabeth that she wants to hate her for "trying to destroy" her family, but that she has to forgive her for her own peace of mind.
 Matt comes to terms with his wife's infidelity and impending death.
 He kisses her goodbye, followed by Alex and Scottie.
-They later scatter Elizabeth's ashes in the ocean off Waikiki.
+After she dies, they scatter Elizabeth's ashes in the ocean off Waikiki.

+Later, Matt, Scottie and Alex eat ice cream and watch March of the Penguins.